-Working day to day to advance the Rhode Island Food Hub is a capable and experienced team led by real estate & community developers Lucie Searle and Clay Rockefeller and Farm Fresh Co-Executive Directors, Sheri Griffin and Jesse Rye.
+Working day to day to advance the Rhode Island Food Hub is a capable and experienced team led by real estate & community developer Lucie Searle and Farm Fresh Co-Executive Directors, Sheri Griffin and Jesse Rye.
 Farm Fresh RI Board Co-Chair Maureen Pothier meets with the team on a weekly basis and serves as liaison between the Board and the development team.

 Lucie Searle grew up on a small farm in Exeter, RI where her family raised beef cattle and pigs.
 Growing up, she and her brothers were very active in 4-H, and showed their cattle at many local and regional fairs.
 The farm also grew crops for a road-side stand which offered a large variety of fruits and vegetables, with strawberries and sweet corn being the specialties.
 Lucie has worked in real estate development—both the for profit and non profit sectors—since 1982 and is especially known for her achievements to revitalize downtown Providence, evidenced through the three award winning real estate projects she has developed for AS220 and her ongoing efforts through the Providence Preservation Society.
 Lucie is one of the original Farm Fresh Board members, serving for nine years.
 She stepped off the Board to focus on the development in a professional capacity.